St Vincent de Paul Hospital: Transfer of responsibility

 With the increasing need for health services in Surabaya, the building of the first hospital became increasingly inadequate.
 However, the RKZV experienced difficulties in managing the hospital, especially in its finance which therefore makes it difficult for the hospital to expand.
 The RKZV finally offered the Holy Spirit Missionary Sisters to continue their mission of establishing the hospital.

 On 18 July 1933, the missionary sisters established the Arnoldus Foundation as the legal entity administering St. Vincent de Paul Hospital with Sr. Jezualda, SSpS, serving as chair, Sr. Nivita Linzt, SSpS, serving as Secretary, and Sr. Aldegonda, SSpS, serving as Treasurer.
 A patch of land was finally obtained at 136 Reiniers Boulevard (now Jl.
 Diponegoro 51) for the construction of a new hospital.
+The architectural firm Fermont-Cuypers created the plans, designed by the architects Theo Taen (1889-1970) and Thomas Nix (1904-1998).
 On 11 October 1933 at 16.00 the first stone for the construction of the new Catholic Hospital was laid down by Father Van Hall.

 The construction of the new hospital was completed on 28 October 1934 and its opening was inaugurated by Msgr.
 Th. de Bachere, CM, and named St. Vincentius a Paulo Roomsch Katholiek Ziekenhuis (RKZ) with a capacity of 50 beds.
 In November 1934, patients at the old hospital building was transferred to the hospital in Reiniers Boulevard.